banzaicloud/pke/README.md

 ### Single node PKE

-Creating a single node K8s clusters is as simple as:
+Creating a single node K8s clusters is as simple as running the following command as root:

 `pke install single`